blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide.md

 27. Shadow Blade: +4 2d6+3 damage melee attack
 28. Green flame: 5ft cube of flame, DEX save or 1d6 damage when inside
 29. Thorns: Thorny tentacles erupt from surfaces within sight in three 5ft cubes until the cultist dies or dismisses the effect.
 Standing in these space deals 1d4 damage.
-30. Ice floor: a 5ft square patch of a surface freezes over and becomes slippery for the next 8 hours.
-A creature must either spend double the normal paces to move over this surface, or succeed a DC 15 DEX save to avoid slipping and falling prone.
+30. Ice floor: Four 5ft square patchs of a surface freeze over and becomes slippery for the next 8 hours.
+A creature must either spend double the normal paces to move over these surfaces, or succeed a DC 15 DEX save to avoid slipping and falling prone.
 31. Noxious cloud: an opaque cloud of green gas that fits in a 20ft cube appears.
 Creatures inside must succeed a CON save or take 1d6 damage at the start of their turn.
 32. Featherweight: You weigh 1 lb. and may jump 20ft into the air from a standing position.
-33.
+33. Demonic Transformation: You turn into a demon for 1 minute, and must succeed a DC16 WIS save or else remain a demon.
-34.
+34. Shadow form: Your shadow separates from you, and has it's own movement and action, and access to your spells.
-35.
+35. Undead hoard: You raise up to 12 corpses or bone piles into some mixture of zombies and skeletons.
+They remain loyal as long as you live.
-36.
+36. Shadow raven: An enormous shadow raven appears and attempts to bring one creature back with it to the shadow realm.
+WIS save.
 37. Eldritch blast: Crackling black energy. ranged spell attack, 1d12 damage
 38. Black tentacles: A portal opens, tentacles attack target.
 STR save to escape, can repeat at start of turn.
 1d6 damage per turn.
 39. Demon Swarm: A portal opens, and 1d4+1 demons step out.
 They are loyal to no one.
 40. Silence: Every creature in sight makes a WIS save or becomes mute until the end of this combat
-41. Curse of Nightmares: When target attempts to take a rest, they must roll 4 or higher on 1d6 or else stay awake through the night.
+41. Curse of Nightmares: WIS save.
+When target attempts to take a rest, they must roll 4 or higher on 1d6 or else stay awake through the night.
-42. Curse of Spectral attaction: Ghosts will flock to target, intermittently howling and knocking objects over.
+42. Curse of Spectral attraction: WIS save.
+Ghosts will flock to target, intermittently howling and knocking objects over.
-43. Curse of Blight: Target's rests only heal up to half their maximum hit points.
+43. Curse of Blight: WIS save.
+Target's rests only heal up to half their maximum hit points.
-44. Curse of Weakness: Target has a -1d4 penalty on all rolls that rely on strength
+44. Curse of Weakness: WIS save.
+Target has a -1d4 penalty on all rolls that rely on strength
-45.
+45. Possession: Cast when you reach 0HP.
+One creature within range must make WIS save or you possess their body.
-46.
+46. Eldritch Horror: A portal opens and tentacles extend to grasp up to 6 creatures within 10 paces of it.
+They must make STR save or be pulled 2 paces toward portal per turn.
+If they reach portal, they are pulled into other realm.
-47.
+47. Duplication retreat: You create 5 illusory duplicates of yourself, and they all run away.
+Each has 1HP, 10AC
-48.
+48. Thrall: WIS save.
+Creature becomes loyal to you, repeats save daily for next 6 days.
+At end of six days, is permanently loyal.
-49. # paladin
+49. Holy javelin: Ranged spell attack.
+On hit, 3d6 damage, 6d6 for undead/demon.
-50.
+50. Radiant smite: Next melee attack within 1 minute deals 3d6 damage, 6d6 for undead/demon.
-51.
+51. Radiant weapon: Holy symbol becomes radiant weapon for 1 minute.
+Deals 1d6 melee damage, or 2d6 for undead/demon.
-52.
+52. Burning smite: Next melee attack within 1 minute deals 2d6 damage per turn, burning target.
+They succeed WIS save at start of turn to end effect.
-53.
+53. Valiant Aura: Allies within two paces of you receive a 1d4 bonus on attack and damage rolls.
-54.
+54. Sanctuary: Touch one creature.
+Enemies must succeed WIS save to attack this creature for 1 minute.
-55.
+55. Radiant Aura: Any undead/demon ending it's turn within 1 pace of you takes 1d6 damage.
-56.
+56. Cure illness: Touch a creature and remove one illness or affliction.
-57.
+57. Lightning strike: If sky is visible, target makes CON save to halve 8d8 damage.
-58.
+58. Plague: Choose a plague, which forms around a 1 mile radius: blood, frogs, lice, flies, boils, hail, locusts, darkness
-59.
+59. Dispelling aura: All active magical effects end within 3 paces of you for the next minute.
-60.
+60. Divine recovery: If you drop to 0HP in the next minute, you return to full HP.
 61. # Psion
 62.
 63.